 We have a feedback loop that rewards the good and successful things that we do.
 Sometimes that reward can be positive for us in the long term, sometimes catastrophic.
 If we talk about smoking, it is not only psychological or cognitive elements that determine how the habit develops.
 There is something that goes into our blood too.
 To overcome such cycles of addiction, especially the more serious ones to hard drugs, you’ll need more help to break the habit.

 In these extreme cases, you’re going to need to consult the specialists.
 Once a habit becomes an addiction, it requires expert help for you to rise it away from your lifestyle.
-If you’re interested in this process, you’ll be able toabout sophisticated therapy techniques.
+If you’re interested in this process, you’ll be able to learn more here about sophisticated therapy techniques.
 These can help make the transition out of dependency far less a bone-crushing experience, and more of a smoothinformed transformation from the dark into the light.

 Take the Time to Learn

 When you go through the experience of: “oh, not again,”the one key element is not to overly fall into self-blame.
 Your mind will handle the experience much better if you consider it an experiment.
-If you take the time to think step by step how things went,.
+If you take the time to think step by step how things went, you may identify the exact reason why you re-entered the cycle of addiction.

 Learning about yourself is vital to your development as a human being and the development of your ability to be self-critical and self-loving.
 Little by little, this attitude will become part of a progressive lifestyle in which you move further and further away from cycles of destructive behavior.